 The key contribution of this paper is a technique that automatically constructs a precise numerical abstraction of a depth-bounded system from a given inductive invariant of the system.
 We refer to this numerical abstraction as the structural counter abstraction.
 The structural counter abstraction then enables us to prove weakly fair termination of the system.
 Our approach utilizes existing reachability analyses for well-structured transition systems to obtain the inductive invariant, and existing termination analyses for numerical programs to prove termination of the structural counter abstraction.
-In the following, we explain the construction of the counter abstraction for Treiber's stack.
+In the remainder of this section, we explain the construction of the counter abstraction through the example of Treiber's stack.